Sterrs/leaning/STYLE.md

 - When doing consecutive rewrites, use the `rw [...]` notation.
 - If you find yourself doing one rewrite repeatedly, use `repeat {rw ...}`.
+- If a theorem holds both ways, it's probably worth making it an if and only if, as this allows `rw` to work with it

 More general tips/useful things not to forget: